timtbdev/Portfolio-App-2/README.md

 * Android Support library

 ## 🌐 BACKEND
-I used Firebase Cloud Storage as a backend server and Firebase Cloud Hosting and Functions for API.
+Firebase Cloud Storage used as a backend server and Firebase Cloud Hosting and Google Cloud Functions for providing REST API.
-You can find the Firebase Cloud Functions code in TypeScript <a href="https://github.com/tumurb/Personal-Portoflio-API-Version-2.0">here</a>.
+You can find the code <a href="https://github.com/tumurb/Personal-Portoflio-API-Version-2.0">here</a>.

 ## 🔥 FIREBASE SETUP
 This project uses Firebases Analytics and Crashlytics, Cloud Firestore, Remote Config, etc. You will need to generate the configuration file (`google-services.json`) and copy it to your `/app` dir.
 See links below